withastro/roadmap/proposals/0047-rerouting.md

 I don't envision any major blocker for our current adapters.

-I envision some potential changes for edge middleware, where the `reroute` function should be overridden with a platform specific function.
+I envision some potential changes for edge middleware, where the `rewrite` function should be overridden with a platform specific function.

 # Testing Strategy